dchapyshev/aspia/doc/building.md

 Linux
 -----
 The build for Linux was tested only in Ubuntu 20.04 and Debian 11.0.
 If you have a different distribution kit or its version, then additional steps may be required.
+1. Download and install [vcpkg4aspia](https://github.com/dchapyshev/vcpkg4aspia) (forked from Microsoft repository).
-1. Install the following packages in your package manager (**packages must be installed before installing vcpkg and its packages**):
+2. Install the following packages in your package manager (**packages must be installed before installing vcpkg and its packages**):
 * ninja-build
 * autoconf
 * autoconf-archive